 I submitted my materials, but my applicant profile still shows those items missing.
 What should I do?

-Items may take a few days to a few weeks to show on your Applicant Portal as complete due to the high volume of materials we are receiving at this time.
+Items may take a few days to a few weeks to process and show on your Applicant Portal as complete due to the high volume of materials we are receive, especially around application deadlines.
 Please do not send documents to us again unless we request more information.
+Please wait and check your Application Portal again in 5-7 days.

 How can I submit my missing items?